AMC Rebel: Australia

 Australian Motor Industries (AMI) in Port Melbourne, Victoria had been assembling AMC vehicles since 1960.
 Rebel four-door sedans and station wagons were assembled from Semi-Knock-Down (SKD) imported to Australia.
 The cars had right-hand drive (RHD) and were partially built with the engine, transmission, front suspension, rear axle, and doors installed in Kenosha, Wisconsin.
 Other parts were boxed and shipped inside the car for the final assembly in Australia.

 The RHD Rebel dashes used in all export markets were a mirror of the 1967 Ambassador dash and two-dial instrument pack rather than the North American dash and rectangular speedometer.
 This RHD dash and cluster had originally been used by AMC for the RHD Ambassadors they assembled for the United States Postal Service during 1967 and was used thereafter in all RHD-market Rebels and Matadors.

-Australian models had to have aftermarket amber rear indicator lights fitted in the boot (trunk) lid to the 1969 versions and amber lenses fitted behind the clear reverse lenses on 1970 models, as flashing red indicators were barred in Australia.
+The World Forum for Harmonization of Vehicle Regulations (1958) and Australian Design Rules (first published in 1969) permitted only amber-color rear direction turn signals on Australian motor vehicles with four wheels, thus red-color turn signals and combination brake/turn signals were prohibited in Australia.
+Therefore, Rebel sedans up to 1970 had amber lenses fitted to their trunk lids, wired as combination turn signal/backup lights.
+1970 models received an amber-colored plastic overlay affixed to the backup lens of the tail lights.
+Rebel station wagons had amber add-on lights fitted into the tailgate.

 Also in Australia, numerous other parts and components such as brakes, seats, carpets, lights, heaters, etc. were sourced locally to gain tariff concessions.
 As AMI also assembled Toyota vehicles, some parts used on the AMI Rebels were sourced from Toyota.

 For the 1970 model, all the Australian Rebels came with AMC's new 360 CID V8 engine and Borg-Warner 3-speed automatic transmission.

 When AMC discontinued the Rebel after 1970, Australia continued to assemble the 1970 model through to October 1971, when it was replaced by the AMC Matador sedan.

 Two-door variants of the Rebel were not marketed in Australia.

 Trim-level badging differed from U.S. models.
 The standard AMI logo was fitted where otherwise the trim level badging was meant to go on the front fenders.
 For the 1970 model, the "Rebel" fender badge was dropped altogether, and instead, a "Rambler" script badge was fitted at the very front of the fenders under the side marker light lens.
 Since the AMI badge took the spot of the engine size badge, the "360" badges were moved to the rear fenders.

 Registrations of Australian-assembled Rebels were: